Bin-Cao/CrystalXRD/README.md

 database = connect('CryDB.db')
 entry_id = 1

-node_embedding, _, dis_matrix, global_info = cry2graph.parser(database, entry_id).get(model='Simulation')
+node_embedding, _, dis_matrix, XRDpattern = cry2graph.parser(database, entry_id).get(model='Simulation')
 ```

 Parse the crystal by lattice cell.
 Each atom contained in the lattice is a node with a 106-dimensional embedding (N * 106).
-The distance between any pair of nodes is given in the distance matrix (N * N). `global_graph_info` is the simulated diffraction pattern of the crystal.
+The distance between any pair of nodes is given in the distance matrix (N * N). `XRDpattern` is the simulated diffraction pattern of the crystal.

 - `node_embedding` (np.ndarray): The node embeddings, 106-dimensional.
 - `distance_matrix` (np.ndarray): The distance matrix in Cartesian coordinates.
-- `global_graph_info` (np.ndarray): Global information about the graph, 140-dimensional.
+- `XRDpattern` (np.ndarray): Global information about the graph, 3501-dimensional.